 Langley Prep School delivers a rich, vibrant and broad curriculum that provides a thorough academic grounding delivered by subject specialists, alongside many opportunities for pupils to develop positive habits of mind and a joy of learning.
-While timetables are set around core subjects – Maths, English, Science, French – the Prep School curriculum embraces disciplines such as History, Geography, RS, Computing, DT, Art, Music, Drama, PE and from Year 6, Latin and Classical studies.
+While timetables are set around core subjects – Maths, English, Science, French – the Prep School curriculum embraces disciplines such as History, Geography, RPE (Religion, Philosophy, Ethics), Creative Design, Computing and Robotics, Music, Drama, PE and Spanish (from Year 7).

 Our Pre-Senior Baccalaureate (PSB) programme, which combines rigorous academic standards and opportunities to develop resilience, communication, collaboration, independence, leadership and creative thinking, prepares children for Senior School and beyond.
 The PSB is further enhanced by The Wensum Award, in which the holistic and bespoke approach encourages character education through the development of life skills, wellbeing best practice and cultural capital.